Sudo-Pluralize-Abenson/python-control/doc/design_region.rst

 *Purpose:*

-Interval region contains 2 methods/functions that sets the range of interval after checking the results from coordinate transformation.
+Interval region contains 2 methods/functions for design_region() class that sets the range of interval after checking the results from coordinate transformation.
 They also print appropirate warning messages and sets flag values.

 *List of Functions:*